portfors-lab/sparkle/doc/ref/api.rst

 The list of StimlusModels inside of a ProtocolModel, and the list of Components inside of a SimulusModel can, in fact, be empty (and are upon initialization), but cannot be when run by a runner class; i.e. an empty stimulus is considered an error.

-Discovery of the stimulus component classes is automatic, with the intention to make it easier to add new component classes.
+Discovery of the stimulus components classes is automatic, with the intention to make it easier to add new component classes.
 The modules under the source folder `spikeylab/stim/types` are searched for subclasses of :code:`AbstractStimulusComponent`.
-Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations.
+Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations by the UI.

 For further information related to adding additional Stimulus Component classes see :doc:`Extending spikey<extending>`